 Long-Term Disability vs. Social Security Disability

-benefits, there are important distinctions between the two.
-As previously mentioned, it is common for a LTD insurer to limit the maximum duration of a long term disability claim to 24 months if the disability is based on a mental health condition.
-Even if the claimant also has a physical impairment, the insurer may still apply a limitation for the duration of benefits due to a mental health condition.
+As previously mentioned, LTD policies often limit the length of a disability claim to 24 months when the disability is based on a mental health condition.
+The insurer may still apply this time limit even if you also have a physical disability.
+These policies may include language indicating that they can apply this limitation if your overall disability is "contributed to" by your mental health.
 Although many policies exempt certain mental health conditions from this limitation (ex: Alzheimer’s, dementia, organic brain disease, bipolar disorder), the two-year limitation almost always applies to claims based on depression.